johndyer/html5-reset-debug/README.md

 HTML Reset, originally by [Eric Meyer](http://meyerweb.com/eric/tools/css/reset/) and given HTML5 updates by folks like [Richard Clark](http://html5doctor.com/html-5-reset-stylesheet/), is awesome.

-But it makes tools like Firebug, WebKit inspector, IE Developer Tools, and Opera Dragonfly very hard to use.
+But it makes tools like Firebug, WebKit inspector, IE Developer Tools, and Opera Dragonfly hard to use.
 HTML Reset *Debug* makes site development easier by listing each selector only once and explicitly defining all CSS properties and values.
-Once your site is built, you can switch to a compact, minified version of your choice.
+Once your site is built, you should switch to a compacted, minified version of your choice.

 ## Examples